jdgryse/ABT_for_localizing_fROIs/README.md

 ## real_abt.R

-In this file, NHST and ABT is performed on the left out run under different parameter configutations.
+In this file, NHST and ABT is performed on the left out run under different parameter configurations.

 ## real_designCrossVal.R